Bryan Grenfell: Career and research

 After his DPhil, Grenfell spent a post-doctoral period at Imperial College London, with Roy Anderson, before joining the faculty at the University of Sheffield.
 He moved to the University of Cambridge in 1990, to the Pennsylvania State University in 2004, and then to Princeton University in 2009.
-He has served as a member of the Board of Governors of the Wellcome Trust (2014-2021).
+He has served as a member of the Board of Governors of the Wellcome Trust (2014–2021).

-Grenfell's research focuses on the (often non-linear) dynamics and control of infectious diseases of humans and animals.
+Grenfell's research focuses on the (often non-linear) dynamics and control of infectious diseases in humans and animals.
 He has used simple epidemiological models and time series analysis to interpret large spatio-temporal datasets, elucidating the spread through time and space of acute infectious pathogens, notably measles.

 In 2004, Grenfell and colleagues coined the term phylodynamics to describe the interaction between pathogen evolutionary dynamics and the dynamics of epidemics.
 This concept has been widely applied since, for example, in discussing how pathogens evolve in response to host immunity.

 Grenfell and collaborators have been extensively involved in analyzing the dynamics of the Severe Acute Respiratory Syndrome Coronavirus 2 pandemic that began in 2020.
 In particular, they have focused on the impact of immune life history on the future dynamics of the pandemic and the performance of vaccination strategies.